TianhuaTao/city-shortest-path-demo/README.md

 # city-shortest-path-demo
-A demo program for city planning course.
+A demo program for city planning course written in Qt.